-Having a curriculum which includes a language and a humanities subject alongside strong core subject results will make them very employable and stand out from others in the future, in particular to universities.
+Having a curriculum which includes a language, a humanities subject and strong core subject results will make them very employable and stand out from others in the future, in particular to universities.

-Some of our best results are achieved in EBacc subjects, and some of our EBacc results are amongst the best in the city.
+Some of our best results are achieved in EBacc subjects, and some of our EBacc results are amongst the very best in the city.

-The 'EBacc' is not COMPULSORY, but it is recommended for students considering going to a top university.
+The 'EBacc' is not COMPULSORY, but it is STRONGLY RECOMMENDED